 John Hughlings Jackson is best known for his contributions to the diagnosis and understanding of epilepsy in all its forms and complexities.
 His name is attached to the characteristic “march” also known as the Jacksonian March or the Jacksonian Seizure.
 Characteristic for these seizures are focal motor seizures and to the so-called “dreamy state” of psychomotor seizures of temporal lobe origin.
 John Hughlings Jackson described this dreamy state as some kind of over-consciousness.
 For instance the associated symptoms described by Jackson include “crude sensations” of smell, taste, an unusual epigastric sensation, chewing and lip smacking, automatisms, postictal symptoms, and at least some degree of alteration of consciousness.
 Jackson further described three degrees of consciousness, each with an object and subject component.
 John Hughlings Jackson’s theory of consciousness remains relevant to current understanding of the mind-brain relationship.

 Throughout his career, Jackson delivered the Goulstonian, Croonian and Lumleian lectures to the Royal College of Physicians, and he delivered the 1872 Hunterian Oration to the Hunterian Society.
+Hughlings Jackson published more than 300 medical treatises.
+The more important contributions to the physiology and pathology of the nervous system were edited by Dr. James Taylor in Selected Writings of John Hughlings Jackson in London in 1931.

 Jackson died in London on 7 October 1911 at age 76.